-Every student is assigned an Academic Advisor to answer any academic related questions or concerns.
-The Learning and Teaching Development provides additional support to make sure you have the best opportunity for developing your writing and other aspects of your study.
+Every student is assigned an Academic Advisor by their department to answer any academic related questions or concerns.
+The Centre for Innovation in Learning and Teaching (CILT) provides additional support to make sure you have the best opportunity for developing your writing and other aspects of your study.
 A series of talks and workshops cover subjects such as effective note-taking, reading for study, writing an academic essay, giving a presentation, managing your work and doing exams.
 CILT can be contacted direclty by emailing firstname.lastname@example.org.

-SOAS is a multi-faith institution and is served by a team of chaplains who offer many services to students including: opportunities for prayer and worship, a confidential and sympathetic ear, a community of friendship and personal and spiritual support.
+SOAS is a multi-faith institution and is served by chaplains and a multi-faith advisor who offer many services to students including: opportunities for prayer and worship, a confidential and sympathetic ear, a community of friendship and personal and spiritual support.
 The School also has three single-sex prayer rooms available for private use.

 Counselling services both at SOAS and at the University Health Centre aim to help students make the most of their time at SOAS by helping them cope with difficulties arising of a personal or emotional nature.
 Professionally-trained counsellors are available to offer confidential support, providing the opportunity for students to talk privately about their feelings and thoughts.